ccbcadmin/telephony-capture-service/README.md

 <li>Docker / Docker Compose</li>
 <li>PostgreSQL</li>
 <li>Barman (http://www.pgbarman.org/)</li>
+<li>Jenkins</li>
 </ul>
 # Related Support Tools
 Also included in the TCS deliverables are some closely aligned tools that are useful during the test and deployment phases of the TCS.
 These are:
 <ul>
 <li>Mangle SMDR Files: Accepts input files containing historical SMDR data.
 The output is corresponding files that are largely identical to the input files, except that all telephone numbers have been 'mangled' so as to preserve anonymity.</li>
 <li>PBX Simulator: Mocks a stream of SMDR messages to drive the TCS.
-Useful for load and function testing, but is also used to do load historical SMRD records.</li>
+Useful for load and function testing, but is also used to load historical SMRD records.</li>
 <li>TMS Simulator: During testing the TMS Simulator is used to capture SMDR messages from the TCS.</li>
 </ul>
 # Database Redundancy / Recovery
 Given that the database is the customer's first oeprational server database, the project also includes database installation and related database management functions.
 Broadly, the system works as follows:
 <ul>
 <li>Two (2) docker containers each support distinct database instances.
-One is operational (pg1) and the other is nominally only available as a cold standby (pg2).</li>
+One is operational (pg1) and the other is nominally only available as an offline database (pg2).</li>
 <li>A third 'Barman' container carries out the following actions: i) Runs a scheduled full database backups on a regular (and configurable) schedule and 2) Continuously receives a stream of WAL log-shipping files from the operational database container (pg1).</li>
 <li>On demand a backup recovery to pg2 database container can be triggered.
 Once the recovery is complete, the recovered database can be started either to investigate some
 historical anomaly.</li>